algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 ### 6.1 Discussion

 <!-- Elements of the solution that members of the team do not agree on and need to be debated further to reach a consensus. -->
-The elements of the solution that members of the team do not agree on and need to be debated further to reach a consensus are :
+The elements of the solution that members of the team do not agree on and need to be debated further to reach a consensus are:
+- Raspberry Pi or Smart TV.
+- The design of the product.
+- Application or application + website.
-- Nothing for the moment.
+- The information to display on the product.
+- MySQL or Firebase.

 ### 6.2 Open Questions

 <!-- Questions about things you do not know the answers to or are unsure that you pose to the team and stakeholders for their input.
 These may include aspects of the problem you don’t know how to resolve yet.  -->
-The questions about things you do not know the answers to or are unsure that you pose to the team and stakeholders for their input are :
+The questions about things you do not know the answers to or are unsure that you pose to the team and stakeholders for their input are:
 - Nothing for the moment.

 ## 7. End Matter